Andy Chan, PhD

 Andy Chan has been volunteering at BTP since 1994.
 After many years of involvement with progressive organisations with somewhat abstract goals, Andy was motivated by the very practical nature of BTP, and the immediacy of the effect it had on people.
 After years of answering letters from prisoners and wrapping packages, Andy has had several terms as BTP President, which has entitled him to perks such as using the rubber stamp to put return addresses on envelopes, and unlimited access to the paper cutter.

 Carla became involved with Books to Prisoners in 2007 when she was sending books to her prison pen pal.
 Having a pen pal made her more interested in the issues of criminal justice.
 Being a librarian has been helpful in working at Books to Prisoners.
 Carla had fun at the fundraising events like gift wrapping at the holiday season, our garage sale and art auction and most of all, the cafe when she baked gluten free pastries.

-Eve has been volunteering with Books to Prisoners for over three years, and became a keyholder in March of 2012.
+Oats has been volunteering with Books to Prisoners for over three years, and became a keyholder in March of 2012.
 She is also active at Left Bank Books (BTP’s sister organization).
-At Books to Prisoners, Eve enjoys the practical application of her political convictions surrounding anti-racism, socioeconomic equality, radical feminism, and anti-authoritarian theory.
+At Books to Prisoners, Oats enjoys the practical application of her political convictions surrounding anti-racism, socioeconomic equality, radical feminism, and anti-authoritarian theory.
 (Being surrounded by a mountain of books doesn’t hurt, either.)
 It’s always a pleasure to discover what lies within a box of donations and to imagine the books reaching people who would not otherwise be able to access titles that interest them.
 Her favorite types of books to send include self-help, POC histories, art/music, and books written in Spanish.